 5. Move on to the legs.

 Feel along the scapula from the withers to the shoulder’s point and then on to the elbow.
 Follow the spine of the scapula and feel the muscles that attach there to the scapula.
 Check for tenderness, heat (which may indicate injury), external parasites, crusty areas in the skin, bald patches, and any deformity in the bone.
 The scapula is usually rotated about 45 degrees from the dog’s spine, pointed from the withers toward the front of the dog’s chest.
 At the point of the shoulder (a joint), the humerus attaches at about a 90-degree angle to the scapula.
 The humerus should be well muscled.
 Follow it to the elbow, still checking for signs of injury, crusties, or parasites.

 Check the elbows.

 While at the elbow, gently glide it forward and feel the shoulder joint movement (point of the shoulder).
 It is important not to move the elbow out away from the body or to twist it, but only move it in the direction the dog would move it himself when taking a step forward.

 Next, check the elbow joint by gently straightening and flexing it.
-If the dog is very relaxed, when you straighten his elbow joint, his pastern (carpus or wrist) joint will automatically straighten simultaneously.
-Follow the radio-ulna (forearm) down to the wrist.
-On the forearm, there are less muscle and more tendons as compared to the shoulder and humerus.
-Only tendons run along the front of the forearm, but there are muscles and tendons along the back of the forearm.
+If the dog is very relaxed, his pastern (carpus or wrist) joint will automatically straighten simultaneously when you straighten his elbow joint.
+Next, follow the radio-ulna (forearm) down to the wrist.
+On the forearm, there are fewer muscles and more tendons as compared to the shoulder and humerus.
+This is because only tendons run along the front of the forearm, but there are muscles and tendons along the back of the forearm.

 Check the feet.